Programmerryoki/Programmerryoki/README.md

 # 👋 Hi, I’m @Programmerryoki
 - I am a student at San Jose State University, and persuing Applied and Computational Mathematics.
+## Some Repositories that I am working on right now!
+- SCE Organizations
+  - I am in a dev team and creating / created
+    - Changing voice channel name for discord bot
+    - Doing face labeling using AWS for SCE website
+    - Chrome extension of fake news detection using BERT model
+- Game
+  - Creating a game with my teammates using unity
 ## 👀 I’m interested in ...
 - Machine Learning and Data Analysing!
 - Data structures and Algorithms